-Odds are, if you’re at the doctor’s office or the waiting room at the dentist, it’s because you don’t feel well.
-You’re there because you want to feel better, and you have faith that these trained professionals can help with that.
+Odds are, if you are at the doctor’s office or the waiting room at the dentist, it is because you do not feel well.
+You are there because you want to feel better, and you have faith that these trained professionals can help with that.

 If you or a loved one has contracted an infection during a hospital stay or dental visit, you could be eligible for compensation.
 An accident attorney can help.

 Wheat Ridge Regional Shut Down

 Sometimes a lapse in protocol – like a sterilization breach – can threaten patient safety and temporarily put a halt to all surgical procedures.
 That is what happened at Wheat Ridge Regional Center last week.
 The breach was so extensive, in fact, that the Colorado Department of Human Services postponed all medical and dental procedures at Wheat Ridge Regional Center after the Colorado Department of Public Health and Environment uncovered a sterilization breach.